bpandion/yolov9/README.md

 </details>

-## Scripts
-The repository includes several Python scripts for analyzing the data.
-These scripts use the matplotlib and NumPy libraries for data manipulation and visualization.
-The scripts include:

-main.py -   Main script for reading the csv data, plotting and calculating the rainflow cycles.

-## Usage
-To use this repository, clone it to your local machine using Git.
-Use the local VENV-environment to compile the python file.

-main.py:
-    - Initialize the plotter class "drivecycle_data_plotter(...)" using the file path of the drive cycle data csv as  parameter.
-    - Call the needed plotting methodes to plot the data as needed.

 ## VENV usage
 To install the required Environment use following commands **after navigating to your local git repository** in CMD: